iogbole/ebpf-network-viz/README.md

 ```

-By marrying this event loop with the previously described Prometheus setup, the system efficiently collects, processes, and exposes metrics for TCP retransmissions in a manner that is readily compatible with monitoring tools and dashboards.
-This creates an end-to-end pipeline, facilitating real-time insights into network behaviour.
+By marrying this event loop with the previously described Prometheus setup, the system efficiently collects, processes, and exposes metrics for TCP retransmissions in a manner that is readily compatible with other monitoring and observability tools.

 Next, ensure the go code works: